 Mr. Berman is responsible for Tricon's overall operations, including strategic planning, investment decisions, capital commitments, relationship management and private fundraising.
-Since joining Tricon in 2002, Mr. Berman has helped transform Tricon from a private provider of equity and mezzanine capital to the for-sale housing industry to a publicly-listed company with multiple residential business lines.
-Under his leadership, Tricon has established itself as a diversified "housing brand" with a growing portfolio of investments in single-family rental homes, multi-family development projects and for-sale housing assets.
-Mr. Berman is a member of the Board of Directors and a member of the Company's Investment Committee and Executive Committee.
+Since joining the Company in 2002, Mr. Berman has helped transform Tricon from a private provider of equity and mezzanine capital to the for-sale housing industry to a publicly-listed company focused on rental housing.
+Under his leadership, Tricon has established itself as a diversified residential company with a growing portfolio of single-family rental homes, multi-family properties, development projects, and build-to-rent communities.
+Mr. Berman is a member of the Company's Board of Directors as well as its Investment Committee and Executive Committee.

-Mr. Berman is a Trustee of the Urban Land Institute and serves on the Board of Governors of the Corporation of Massey Hall and Roy Thomson Hall.
-He is the co-founder of the Pug Awards, an online awards and education-based charity that, over a decade, has helped to increase architectural awareness and elevate planning and design standards in Toronto.
+Mr. Berman is a Trustee of the Urban Land Institute, a member of the University of Toronto Real Estate Advisory Committee, and a Governor of the Corporation of Massey Hall and Roy Thomson Hall, where he also serves on the Massey Hall Revitalization Committee.
+He is the co-founder of the Pug Awards, an online awards and education-based charity that, for a decade, helped to increase architectural awareness and elevate planning and design standards in Toronto.

-Mr. Berman holds a Master of Business Administration degree from Harvard Business School, where he was designated a Baker Scholar, and a Bachelor of Commerce degree from McGill University, where he graduated first overall in the Faculty of Management.
+Mr. Berman has a Master of Business Administration degree from Harvard Business School, where he was designated a Baker Scholar, and a Bachelor of Commerce degree from McGill University, where he graduated first overall in the Faculty of Management.